Valquoniam/Iznik-Pottery--Imagine/README.md

         warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
         ```

+If, at any time, the code stops working, like after a reboot or something, check `nvcc --version` and `gcc --version` to see if they are still working.
+If not, run the commands above again.
+You can also place them in the .bashrc file to run them automatically at startup.
+No need for the sudo commands in the .bashrc file.

 ## Windows : Download the network version.
 - To setup it, after the installation, run this:
 ```